Adversarial Sticker: A Stealthy Attack Method in the Physical World: Experiments and Results

 \subsubsection{Performance comparisons in the digital world}

-Firstly, we report the performance of our method on LFW and CelebA against FaceNet, SphereFace, and CosFace respectively.
-We use three different stickers to conduct dodging and impersonation attacks and evaluate the fooling rate and the number of queries.
-The results are shown in Table \ref{tab:clf} and three groups of visual examples are given in Figure \ref{fig:adv_face}.
+Firstly, we report the performance of our method on {the} LFW and CelebA against FaceNet, SphereFace, and CosFace, respectively.
+We use three different stickers to conduct dodging and impersonation attacks under the face classification task and evaluate the fooling rate and the number of queries.
+The results are shown in Table \ref{tab:clf} and three groups of visual examples are given in Figure \ref{fig:adv_face1}.
+For the impersonation attack, we use the top-2 class for each face as the target class for simplicity.

-From above results, we can see: (1) the proposed Meaningful Adversarial Stickers method has shown good attack effectiveness in both dodging and impersonation attacks, achieving fooling rates of up to 81.78\% and 51.11\% respectively.
-(2) Different stickers are all likely to achieve successful attacks, but show differences in attack effects.
-Stickers with more colorful patterns (e.g. sticker 2 and sticker 3) show stronger attack effectiveness, especially in the case of dodging attack.
-(3) We can implement an attack at the magnitude of hundreds of queries, and it is understandable that impersonation attack requires more queries than dodging attack, since the former requires perturbing the image to a specific class.
-(4) Under our attack method, SphereFace shows stronger robustness in both dodging and impersonation attacks, while FaceNet is relatively vulnerable.
+From the above results, we can see: (1) The proposed Meaningful Adversarial Sticker method has shown good attack effectiveness in both dodging and impersonation attacks, achieving fooling rates of up to 81.78\% and 51.11\% respectively.
+(2) We can implement an attack at the magnitude of hundreds of queries, and, {understandably, an} impersonation attack requires more queries than {a} dodging attack, since the former requires perturbing the image to a specific class.
+(3) Under our attack, SphereFace shows strong robustness in both dodging and impersonation attacks, while FaceNet is relatively vulnerable.

+{For different stickers, all of them can achieve successful attacks, but show different attack effects.
+Stickers with colorful patterns or some facial features (e.g. sticker 2 and sticker 3) show stronger attack effectiveness, especially in the case of {a} dodging attack.
+We also make statistics on the paste positions of different stickers when successful attacks are achieved, as shown in Table \ref{tab:st_post}.
+It can be seen that when using the same sticker, the proportions of different positions do not show {a} significant difference, and each position remains at about 20\%.
+But overall, the proportion is slightly higher between the eyes and slightly lower at the chin.
+Moreover, this phenomenon is consistent across different stickers.}